To Finish Strong, Train Properly!

 When I say custom, I mean custom.
 Your plan is created specifically for you, period.
 I don’t believe in one-size-fits-all training plans, and that will never change.
 Your plan is designed to help you reach your goals AND fit within the confines of your daily life.

 Weekly Check In:

-Your training plan will “live” on a shared Google spreadsheet (calendar) and each Monday for the duration of your plan I’ll be checking in to see how you’re doing and to answer any questions/quell any concerns that you may have.
+Each Monday, for the duration of your plan, I’ll be checking in to see how you’re doing and to answer any questions/quell any concerns that you may have.

 It’s one thing to have a plan created specifically for you, it’s another thing to have a plan that changes and adapts as needed during your training cycle.
-The reason that I don’t write out your entire training plan at once is simple: there is no way that I can possibly anticipate what is going to happen in your life over the duration of your training plan.
-When I’m checking in on Monday mornings, I’m also adjusting the plan based on how the last week has gone so that it fits your current needs/demands.
+I only write out a couple of weeks of training at a time, and the reason for that is simple: there is no way that I can possibly anticipate what is going to happen in your life over the duration of your training plan.
+When I’m checking in on Monday mornings, in addition to making any necessary adjustments to the current week I’m also adding the next week of training to the plan based on how the last week has gone so that it fits your current needs/demands.